Myles Gaskin Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Matchup vs. Tennessee

-- The Titans have the NFL's second-ranked defense against the run, giving up 86.7 yards per game.
+- The Titans have the NFL's second-ranked defense against the run, allowing 86.7 yards per game.

-- This year the Titans have allowed 14 rushing TDs.
-They are ranked 18th in the league in that category.
+- The Titans have allowed 14 rushing touchdowns, 18th in the NFL.

 Recent Performances

-- Last week against the Saints, Gaskin picked up 10 yards on three carries.
+- In last week's matchup with the Saints, Gaskin picked up 10 yards on three carries.

 - Over his last three outings, Gaskin has rushed for 108 yards (36.0 per game) on 28 carries.